mmsugimati/PODCAST/README.md

 - 🤖 1.
 Use os prompts de roteiro no `chagpt`
 - 🤖 2.
 Use os prompts de roteiro gerados pelo chatgpt no  `ElevenLabs`
 - 🤖 3.
-Use os prompts de artes no `midjourney`
+Use os prompts de artes no `PicLumen`

 ## 🧠 Prompts